iknowzxc/Cores-VeeR-EH2/README.md

 ```
 <simulator> - can be 'verilator' (by default) 'irun' - Cadence xrun, 'vcs' - Synopsys VCS, 'vlog' - Mentor Questa
               if not provided, 'make' cleans work directory, builds verilator executable and runs a test.
-debug=1     - allows VCD generation for verilator and VCS and SHM waves for irun option.
+debug=1     - allows fsdb generation for verilator and VCS and SHM waves for irun option.
 <target>    - predefined CPU configurations 'default' ( by default), 'default_mt', 'typical_pd', 'high_perf'
 TEST        - allows to run a C (<test>.c) or assembly (<test>.s) test, hello_world is run by default
 TEST_DIR    - alternative to test source directory testbench/asm